-Chapter 3 contains a discussion of the alternatives that WS and the ODAFF developed to meet the need for action discussed in Chapter 1 and to address the identified issues discussed in Chapter 2.
-WS and the ODAFF developed the alternatives based on the need for action and issues using the WS Decision model (Slate et al. 1992).
+Chapter 3 contains a discussion of the alternatives that WS developed to meet the need for action discussed in Chapter 1 and to address the identified issues discussed in Chapter 2.
+WS developed the alternatives based on the need for action and the issues using the WS Decision model (Slate et al. 1992).
 The alternatives will receive detailed environmental impacts analysis in Chapter 4 (Environmental Consequences).
-Chapter 3 also discusses alternatives considered but not analyzed in detail, with rationale.
-Chapter 3 also discusses the SOPs that WS would incorporate into the relevant alternatives.
+Chapter 3 also discusses the rationale behind alternatives considered but not analyzed in detail as well as the SOPs that WS would incorporate into the relevant alternatives.